edition-esser-skala/tuma-catalogue-of-works/README.md

 This repository and all of its scripts are based upon [edition-esser-skala/werner-catalogue-of-works](https://github.com/edition-esser-skala/werner-catalogue-of-works), so please consult [this repository's README](https://github.com/edition-esser-skala/werner-catalogue-of-works/blob/main/README.md) for details.

+## Changes to technical pipeline

+- `script/make_catalogue.R`:
+  1. selection of siglum columns for `catalogue_siglum`
+  2. in data validation, remove lines that should be removed anyway

 ## How to create the webpage